All Dates are tentative and subject to change

 Debt, Warehouse/Transportation, Comprehensive Plan, Building Budgets

-- Increase in Charter Schools budget is due to increased enrollment in those schools and increased cost per student.
-Currently, the District pays $16,140 for a Non-special Education student and $36,612 for a Special Education Student for each student who attends a Charter School.
-Continual efforts are made to contact families of students choosing charter schools to explore options within our schools including our own Palisades Cyber Academy.
+- Increase in Charter Schools budget is due to increased enrollment and increased cost per student that attends a Charter School.
+The total increase is for $278,500.
+The District pays $17,129 for a Non-special Education student and $38,274 for a Special Education Student in the current year with rates projected to increase to $19,000 and $41,000 respectively.
+Continual efforts are made by our administrators and cyber teachers to contact families of students choosing charter schools to explore options within our schools.

 Educational Support, Salary, Benefits, Revenue

-- A salary increase of $414,751 for contractual increases is budgeted for teaching staff, support staff and administrators.
-Also included in this line item is the cost for our substitutes through Source4Teachers.
-Overall, there is a 2.2% increase in salaries from the 2016-2017 budget.
+- A salary increase of 5% is budgeted for contractual increases is budgeted for teaching staff, support staff and administrators.
+Also included in this line item is the cost for our day to day substitutes through Source4Teachers budgeted at $350,000.

 Preliminary Budget / Resolution not to Exceed the Act 1 Index

-- The School Board passed the Resolution not to Exceed the Act 1 Index of 2.5%
+- The School Board passed the Resolution not to exceed the Act 1 Index of 2.4%

-- The biggest driving force behind the expenditure budget increase is an increase in State mandated retirement costs of more than $579,000, State mandated Charter School increases totaling $112,750 and increases in Special Education costs in the amount of $272,472.
+- The biggest driving force behind the expenditure budget increase is an increase in State mandated retirement costs of more than $374,000 and the State mandated Charter School increases totaling $347,500.

 - At the upcoming meeting of the Fiscal Committee, on May 14th at 9 a.m. (in the District Office), further discussion will take place regarding additional reductions to the Proposed Final Budget.
 A goal of a 0% increase is ideal, and more reductions will be needed to meet this goal.